Google launched the In-App Review API for Android apps. Why should you care?

 API Requirements

 The API will work on the Android 5.0 devices (API level 21) or higher.
 Plus Chrome OS devices that have Google Play Store installed.
 More on the design requirements and how to install it find here.
+Explore the best feedback software for amazon and elevate your review game - find out more here!

 Read other posts from our blog: